 What are The Factors of A Successful eCommerce Business?

 1. Choose a Product That You Want to Sell

-One of the foundations of your eCommerce business is the products that you want to bring to your market.
-Take a look at your community (or even on a larger scale, at your country) and ask yourself: what is one problem that my business can solve?
+One of your eCommerce business foundations is the products you want to bring to your market.
+Take a look at your community (or even on a larger scale, in your country) and ask yourself: what is one problem that my business can solve?
 What are some things you, your friends, colleagues, and family members are interested in?